pittsburghmodular/NullVentana/README.md

 ---

-## 8. DISPLAY FILTER

-Whole-picture film and video looks:
-- **NONE**
-- **OLD PHOTO** — warm sepia tint, desaturation, slight softening, flicker, gate weave, dust specks, stains and a warm vignette.
-- **16MM FILM** — heavy grain, gate weave, dust, warm tint.
-No flicker.
-- **35MM FILM** — fine grain, gentle weave, less dust, near-neutral tint.
-No flicker.
-- **VHS TAPE** — static, row wobble, colour-channel offset, desaturation, flicker, heavier scan lines.
-- **CABLE TV** — block noise, softening, static, colour-channel offset, heavier scan lines.

-**FILTER LEVEL** sets the intensity of the selected filter and is modulatable.

----

-## 9. EFFECTS & MODULATION
+## 8. EFFECTS & MODULATION

-All seven are modulatable (the FEEDBACK KEY controls are not).
+All eight are modulatable (the FEEDBACK KEY controls are not).
 - **COMIC INK** — black ink outlines with flattened colour.
 - **RGB SPLIT** — horizontal separation of the red, green and blue channels.
 - **GLITCH** — beat-triggered picture faults.
 Each detected bass onset rolls the dice: whether to glitch at all, for how long (a few frames up to about half a second), how hard, and which faults are in the burst — slice tearing that wraps around the frame, scattered and stretched blocks, vertical roll, a wide red/blue colour-plane split, frame stutter, mirrored bands, mosaic bands and inverted bars.
 The layout is re-rolled every one to four frames inside a burst, louder hits glitch harder, and a beat landing mid-burst sometimes just extends it.
 The slider scales the odds, the length and the violence; at low settings many beats pass clean.
 With no audio running, bursts arrive at random intervals instead (more often as the slider goes up).
+- **POINTS** — rebuilds the picture as a moving grid of small square points, one per cell, each coloured by the picture beneath it.
+Dark cells drop out, so a shape reads as clusters of lit dots on black — an LED matrix or a dot screen.
+The grid never sits still: the whole lattice drifts slowly across the frame, alternate rows slide against each other on their own phase, and the bass swells the dot size (the AUDIO MOD here listens to the bass band).
+Dim cells are brightened so they read as lit points instead of vanishing.
+  - The slider sets the pitch: low is a fine, dense screen, high is wide spacing with fat dots.
+The first ~15% of travel fades the dots in over the untouched picture, so a small LFO or AUDIO MOD on a low setting breathes the screen in and out.
+Sits between GLITCH and PAINT BRUSH in the chain, so the dot field can be painted, blurred, smeared into TRAILS and fed back.
+Saved in presets.
 - **PAINT BRUSH** — repaints the picture as a hand-painted work: a field of oil brush strokes that follow the image.
 A coarse layer of fat strokes blocks in the picture; a fine layer of small strokes appears only along edges; a canvas weave is laid over the top.
 Strokes run along the edges of the picture and, in flat areas, along a slow swirl.
 Every stroke has its own character — its own brush load (width), opacity, curvature and chroma, and one of five behaviours: **flat** (some with bristle hairlines through the body), **tapered** (fat to thin as the brush lifts), **dab** (a short fat touch), **dry brush** (three thin streaks with canvas showing between) and **broken** (two slightly disagreeing strokes laid over each other).
 Some flat and tapered strokes carry a lit ridge of raised paint along one side.
   - The painting is meant to be calm.
 Each stroke remembers its colour, direction and length and only eases toward what the picture now wants — colour settles over about two seconds, direction over three — and the fine edge strokes fade in and out rather than popping.
 The paint canvas is never wiped: new strokes are laid over the previous painting, so the image reworks itself like wet paint being pushed around instead of being redrawn.
   - The slider fades the painting in over roughly its first two-thirds; the rest loosens the brush a little (fewer, fatter strokes).
 The stroke positions are fixed, so LFO or audio modulation of the amount thins the strokes smoothly rather than shuffling them.
-Sits between GLITCH and BLUR in the chain, so the strokes get blurred, smeared into TRAILS and fed back like everything else.
+Sits between POINTS and BLUR in the chain, so the strokes get blurred, smeared into TRAILS and fed back like everything else.
 Saved in presets.
 - **TRAILS** — persistence; the previous frames linger.
 - **BLUR** — softens the whole picture.
 - **FEEDBACK** (0–200%) — analog video feedback.
 The output is fed back into itself, zoomed and rotated a little each pass.
 Above 100% the loop regenerates and blooms; keep it below 100% for controlled tunnels.